-- Announced 2 total new cases of Springfield residents testing positive for COVID-19 (Coronavirus) - Total positive cases now at 2,958 - City starting to see a leveling of cases, however we must remain vigilant - State has begun reporting probable new cases in addition to confirmed cases - o 130 deaths of Springfield residents related to COVID-19 - State has reclassified the 'causes of death' for prior deaths which may not have been attributed to COVID-19 related conditions and underlying health symptoms - 57 deaths reported from long term care facilities - 73 residential deaths - Ethnic breakdown of deaths: - 56 White 43.1% - 31 Black 23.8% - 41 Hispanic 31.5% - 2 Asian 1.5% - \circ Average age of positives cases 51 years old - \circ Average age of hospitalizations 68 years old - Average age of deaths -81 - o 98.5% of deaths had underlining health conditions - Continues to monitor potential COVID-19 cluster locations across the city, especially at our long-term care facilities. - Continues to monitor stores and locations, and reviewing compliance with the Governor's public health order for face coverings and reopening aspects.
+- Announced 10 total new cases of Springfield residents testing positive for COVID-19 (Coronavirus) - Total positive cases now at 2,992 - City starting to see a leveling of cases, however we must remain vigilant - State has begun reporting probable new cases in addition to confirmed cases - o 131 deaths of Springfield residents related to COVID-19 - State has reclassified the 'causes of death' for prior deaths which may not have been attributed to COVID-19 related conditions and underlying health symptoms - 57 deaths reported from long term care facilities - 74 residential deaths - Ethnic breakdown of deaths: - 57 White 43.5% - 31 Black 23.7% - 41 Hispanic 31.3% - 2 Asian 1.5% - \circ Average age of positives cases 51 years old - Average age of hospitalizations 68 years old - Average age of deaths -81 - 98.5% of deaths had underlining health conditions - Massachusetts Department of Public Health (MDPH) has listed Springfield as lower risk for COVID-19 cases: less than 4 cases per 100,000 for a 14 day period - Continues to monitor potential COVID-19 cluster locations across the city, especially at our long-term care facilities. - Continues to monitor stores and locations, and reviewing compliance with the Governor's public health order for face coverings and reopening aspects.
 Commissioner Caulton-Harris continues to personally visit a number of stores and locations - Commissioner Caulton-Harris through the City of Springfield Board of Health issued Regulation on Face Coverings - Mandating face coverings for all persons (with exceptions) to wear a face covering while out in public and where social distancing is not possible - Requirements for businesses to adhere to the regulation - Law enforcement and public health officials will enforce regulation